aredn/documentation/arednGettingStarted/node_admin.rst

   |

   Tags
-    The tags for advanced DHCP options allow you to define labels for values that will be assigned to clients that match specific values or properties such as Vendor Class or MAC address.
+    The tags for advanced DHCP options allow you to define labels for values that will be assigned to clients which match specific properties such as Vendor Class or MAC address.
 Click the [+] icon to add a new tag.
 Enter a tag label in the first field, then click in the second field to select a tag type from the dropdown list.
-Finally, enter a text string which will be used to match device's tag type, such as Vendor Class or MAC address.
+Finally, enter a text string which will be used to match a property on the device, such as the Vendor Class or MAC address.
 To delete an existing tag, click the [-] at the right side of the row you wish to remove.

   Options
     The options entries allow you to specify which devices will receive the DHCP options.
 Click in the first field to select whether you want this option to be sent to [all] clients or only to clients which match a specific tag.
-Option numbers can be entered directly in the second field or you can select one from the dropdowm list of well-known options.
+Option numbers can be entered directly in the second field or you can select them from the dropdowm list of well-known options.
 In the third field enter the specific value that will be sent in this option.
 A checkbox allows you to specify whether or not this option will always be sent.

   To delete a tag or option, click the [-] icon on the right of the existing row for the item you wish to delete.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.